athira-surendran-1296/Namaste-React/README.md

 This repository was created to learn and explore React JS.
+Course: Namaste React by Akshay Saini.